apathi/prompt-guides/README.md

 - **Illustrated patterns** including XML-tagged prompts, tool preambles, structured output formats
 - **A “CAPSTONE” advanced example** that implements *all* best practices in one real-world use case
 - **Model-specific differences**: like how Anthropic leans into tool use via XML schemas, how OpenAI uses reasoning_effort, and how Gemini focuses on safety + formatting
-- **Prompt Optimizer Tools**: Guide to each provider's official prompt refining & evaluating tools.
+- **Prompt Optimizing Tools**: Guide to each provider's official prompt refining & evaluating tools.
 You can optimize your prompts w/ — playgrounds, workbenches, and parameter controls that let you quickly test and improve prompts before deployment

 Each tip is backed by citations like [A1] (Anthropic), [O2] (OpenAI), [G1] (Gemini) — and the full guide includes these references inline and in context.
 Full List of references listed seperately.